Doctor of Medicine: Slovakia

 Slovakia's medical education is offered at four medical schools in the country.
 Two of them are faculties of the Comenius UniversityJessenius School of Medicine in Martin, and there is a second medical school in Bratislava Slovak Medical University in Bratislava (SZU) while the fourth one is the Pavol Josef Šafarik University in Košice.
 Both the Jessenius School of Medicine and the Faculty of Medicine in Košice have several international students.
 The Jessenius School of Medicine has almost a thousand international students, most from Norway.

 Admission to the medical schools is based on entrance examination that can be undergone once a year.
 The program is a six-year program in general medicine with a strictly preclinical and clinical division.
 The preclinical years are the two first, and are purely theoretical.
 They consist of subjects such as cell biology, genetics, biophysics, medical chemistry, anatomy, biochemistry, histology, embryology and so on.
 From the third year onwards, the study is integrated with practical learning at the faculty's associated teaching hospital, including major multi-year subjects such internal medicine, surgery, pediatrics, etc. In the sixth and final year, the student must pass four final state examinations and defend a self-composed thesis in order to graduate with a professional doctorate granting them the title of MUDr. for practicing in Slovakia or the Czech Republic or MD when practicing outside of Slovakia.

 Slovenia

-In Slovenia, the title of "doktor medicine" (abbreviated "dr. med.") is awarded upon completion of six years of study at one of the two Slovenian Faculties of Medicine ("medicinska fakulteta") in Ljubljana or Maribor.
-Studying at these faculties is only possible if the student has finished a gymnasium/grammar school ("gimnazija") with a general diploma called "splošna matura".
+In Slovenia, the title of "doktor medicine" (abbreviated "dr. med.") is awarded upon completion of six years of study at one of Slovenia's two Faculties of Medicine, in Ljubljana or Maribor.
+Studying at these faculties is only possible if the student has completed a general upper secondary school (gimnazija) programme and passed the general matura examination (splošna matura).